 The check will relate to:

-Where appropriate, the provision of adequate instructions for use of equipment or appliances.
-A copy of the gas certificate must be given to the tenant.
+A copy of the gas certificate must also be given to the tenant.

 You have an obligation to ensure that any items supplied as part of a property letting are “safe” and comply with the Electrical Equipment (Safety) Regulations 1994.